 Guidance and Program Design:

-The government will release RFIs or requests for comments as it works to implement and improve programs.
+The government releases RFIs or requests for comments as it works to implement and improve programs.
 Individuals and organizations can submit comments and provide feedback through these RFIs.
-See below for a list of open RFIs related to the IRA.
+See below for a list of past RFIs related to the IRA.

 Small businesses are set to benefit from the IRA’s tax credits, technical assistance, and grant programs, as outlined above.
 We hope you are as excited as we are about these opportunities!